-- Program employment rate: 100% of graduates who sought employment are employed (there are two graduates for which their status is unknown at this time), with most employed prior to or within six months of graduation.
+- Program employment rate: 100% of graduates who sought employment are employed, with most employed prior to or within six months of graduation.
+(There are two graduates for which their status is unknown at this time.)

-- Graduate school entry: three of the 15 graduates began graduate studies (in disciplines including MHSA and M.D. programs).
+- Graduate school entry: four of the 20 graduates began graduate studies (in disciplines including MHSA, MSHI and J.D. programs).

 - Program transfer rate: 0% of students who entered the program transferred to another health information management program.

-- Employer satisfaction: 100% of responding employers indicate they would hire a graduate from the KU health information management program again in the future; 75% strongly agree and 25% agree that graduates from the KU health information management program have the knowledge necessary to perform work they are hired to perform.
+- Employer satisfaction: 100% of responding employers strongly agree that they would hire a graduate from the KU health information management program again in the future; 66.7% strongly agree and 33.3% agree that graduates from the KU health information management program have the knowledge necessary to perform work they are hired to perform.

 Health information management professionals are not required to possess a national registration or state license for employment.
 Graduates of KU's bachelor's degree program in health information management are eligible to sit for the registered health information administrator certification exam.